Twitter Users Angry At ‘The View’s’ Nomination For A People’s Choice Award

 Twitter users are angry at The View‘s nomination for a People’s Choice Award in the category of Best Daytime Talk Show and took to the social media sharing platform to voice their displeasure.
-The series is going up against the following talk series; Red Table Talk, The Ellen DeGeneres Show, The Wendy Williams Show, Live with Kelly and Ryan, The Today Show, Good Morning America and The Real.
+The series is going up against the following talk shows: Red Table Talk, The Ellen DeGeneres Show, The Wendy Williams Show, Live with Kelly and Ryan, The Today Show, Good Morning America and The Real.

 Fans complained that they will not be voting for the series, which just entered its 23rd season on the air, and let their “views” be known.

-One social media user stated to the women, “Don’t even buy a dress.
+A social media user sent a message to the co-hosts of the show.

+“Don’t even buy a dress.
 You have no chance of winning.”

-Another person remarked that ABC should “take the show off the air” while another Twitter user stated they found Joy Behar “insufferable” and was “okay” with moderator Whoopi Goldberg and Meghan McCain being on the panel, but “had no idea” who the other women were (Sunny Hostin and Abby Huntsman).
+One person remarked that ABC should “take the show off the air” while another Twitter user stated they found Joy Behar “insufferable” and was “okay” with moderator Whoopi Goldberg and Meghan McCain being on the panel, but “had no idea” who the other women were (Sunny Hostin and Abby Huntsman).

-Since its return to daytime on September 3, The View has become a Hot Topic similar to the stories the women delve into daily on the daytime talk series.
-After a hiatus of one month, the panelists had a lot of catching up to do on the news of the day and have been pushing full-steam ahead during their first week of shows.
+Since its return to daytime on September 3, The View has become a hot topic similar to the stories the women delve into daily on the daytime talk show.
+After a one-month hiatus, the panelists had a lot of catching up to do on the news of the day and have been pushing full-steam ahead during their first week of shows.

 We’re so excited to be nominated for the #TheDaytimeTalkShow award by E! @peopleschoice Awards — let’s get this ????! https://t.co/6t8quZxsaO